ltelab/disdrodb/README.md

 ### Analyze L0C Product (Raw Data in NetCDF)

 The L0C product contains raw disdrometer data in standardized NetCDF format.
-Use `open_dataset()` to lazily load data without reading everything into memory:
+Use `open_dataset()` to efficiently load data with lazy evaluation (data is only loaded into memory when needed):

 ```python
 import disdrodb